Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsubsection{Ensemble Square Root Filters}

 The variants on the EnKF described in this subsection are known as ensemble square root filters; they are based on mean field maps \eqref{eq:sd2nn_add_again} and \eqref{eq:sd2nn_add_again_add}, approximated by interacting particle systems.

-They are also sometimes referred to as deterministic ensemble Kalman filters, to distinguish them from their stochastic counterparts described in the preceding subsection.
+\begin{remark} Square root filters are sometimes referred to as deterministic ensemble Kalman filters, to distinguish them from the ensemble Kalman filters described in the preceding subsection (see discussion of this, and bibliographic information, in Subsection \ref{ssec:HC}.)
+However we have already used the terminology ``stochastic'' and ``deterministic'' to distinguish between different variants on the mean field models that we describe in Subsections \ref{sssec:ats} and \ref{sssec:atd} respectively.
+With the exception of the discussion in Subsection \ref{ssec:HC}, we simply refer to square root filters for the methods introduced in this subsection.
+We note however that they are deterministic in the sense that they do not require generation of random variables.

 We introduce two families of square root filters: of adjustment and transform type.
-We emphasize again that the choice of which method to use in practice is determined by implementations details such as the number of particles $J$, the dimension of state space $d_v$, and the dimension of the observation space $d_y$.
+We emphasize again that the choice of which method to use in practice is determined by implementation details such as the number of particles $J$, the dimension of state space $d_v$, and the dimension of the observation space $d_y$.
+These implementation details; although important, are not the focus of this paper. $\blacksquare$ \end{remark}

+\paragraph{Ensemble Adjustment Kalman Filters} We introduce two different particle-based approximations of mean field models.
+Both methods are examples of a general class of algorithms known as {\em ensemble adjustment Kalman filters}: EAKF.
+The starting point for the first of these EAKF methods is the mean field map (\ref{eq:sd2nn_add_again}a), (\ref{eq:sd2nn_add_again}c), repeated here for convenience: